 To make a homemade snack mix combine a bowl of pretzels, nuts, and popcorn.
 Create an Italian snack mix by combining these ingredients with Italian seasoning and parmesan cheese.
 You can also use dry ranch dip seasoning for a tasty ranch snack mix.

 Chips are well-loved because of the awesome crunch they offer, but store-bought potato chips are anything but healthy.
 The good news is that you can create fruit or veggie chips at home.
 There are all sorts of foods you can use, including:

 For a super hungry kid, pair chips with a yogurt dip, hummus, or peanut butter.
 The extra protein will quell even the hungriest of tummies.

 Store brought trail mix is often full of sugary ingredients like chocolate, peanut butter chips, and candy-coated nuts.
 Some versions have more than 30 grams of sugar per serving!
 Not only is homemade trail mix healthier, but it’s also cheaper!

 You can create a delicious trail mix as an after school snack idea at home by using dried fruit, mixed nuts, and whole-grain cereal.
 Set up a mini-trail mix bar at home and let your kiddo make their own snack!

-During the summer months, fruit is one of the best snacks.
+During the warmer months, fruit is one of the best snacks.
 There’s nothing more delicious than ripe fruit.
 After school, you can continue the fun by making rainbow fruit kabobs.
 Simply cut up a variety of fruit, such as strawberries and melon along with kiwi, blueberries, and even cherries.

 Using wooden sticks, you can make tasty (and pretty!) fruit kabobs that look as good as they taste.